-Execute Command As: Process

-Enter the path to a program or batch file to run, followed by any parameters.

-Batch File

-When using this option you can enter multiple commands that are then executed as a single script in a command console; you have access to any environment variables available in a standard command console.

-Example NUnit

-"C:\Program Files\NUnit\bin\nunit-console.exe" "bin\debug\Calculator.exe"

-JUnit

-java junit.textui.Testrunner %N

-The command listed in this field is executed as if from the command prompt; as a result, if the executable path or any arguments contain spaces, they must be surrounded in quotes.
+Test Type the Test command or script in this field.
+For example: NUnit - "C:\Program Files\NUnit\bin\nunit-console.exe" "bin\debug\Calculator.exe" • JUnit - java junit.textui.Testrunner %N The command listed in this field is executed as if from the command prompt; as a result, if the executable path or any arguments contain spaces, they must be surrounded in quotes.
 If you include the string %N in your test script it is replaced by the fully namespace-qualified name of the currently selected Class when the script is executed.

-Default Directory Preset to the Build default directory.
+Execute Command As Click on the drop-down arrow and select the appropriate option: • Batch File - Use this option to create a shell script that is executed in a system command window; environment variables can be accessed by commands in this script • Process - Use this option to run a single program - the command should specify the path to the program, plus any command line arguments; if the path or arguments contain spaces, surround the path with quotes - for example: "c:\program files (x86)\java\bin\javac.exe" Default Directory Defaults to the value entered for the Build script.
+If a value has not been set for the Build script, browse for or type in the default directory path in which the Clean script process will run.

-Parse Output When a parser is selected, output of nUnit and jUnit tests can be parsed, saved and managed from the model; (Alt+2 > Testing).
+Parse Output When a parser is selected, output of nUnit and jUnit tests can be parsed, saved and managed from the model; (Alt+ $2 >$ Testing).
 Be aware that output is only captured when a parser is selected.
+Remote Host Type in the ID of the remote host system and its port; for example, mypc01:7777.
+If you set this property to #SYSTEMHOST#, the script is sent to the Windows Satellite Service when running on Windows, and the Linux Satellite Service when running under Wine.
+The service IDs and Ports are defined in the 'Private Options - Services' section of the Analyzer Scripts Editor.
 Build First Select to ensure that the Package is compiled each time you run the test.